cartertinney/iot-operations-sdks/doc/dev/packaging.md

 # Packaging

+The following document contains developer information on packaging the various SDKs and tools in this repository.

-## C#
+## .NET SDK

-The IoT Operations NuGet feed is configured to use the https://api.nuget.org/v3/index.json as the upstream feed.
+The Azure IoT Operations NuGet feed is configured to use the https://api.nuget.org/v3/index.json as an upstream feed.

-If you are receiving the following error, you may need to manually refresh the upstream dependencies in IoT Operations feed.
+If you are receiving the following error, you may need to manually refresh the upstream dependencies to the Azure IoT Operations feed.

 ```output
 Response status code does not indicate success: 401 (Unauthorized - No local versions of package '***'; please provide authentication to access versions from upstream that have not yet been saved to your feed.